Make-up artist

 Employers

-• large theatres, some of which may offer a limited number of permanent positions, other theatres contract freelance artists to run make-up workshops for performers prior to new productions
+- large theatres, some of which may offer a limited number of permanent positions, and other theatres contracting freelance artists to run make-up workshops for performers for new productions

-• education institutions, who employ make-up artists as teachers on established and certificated make-up courses, other education institutions occasionally employ make-up artists to run make-up workshops for students as part of the practical performance element of their drama or theatrical studies
+- education institutions employing make-up artists as teachers or hiring them to run workshops for students completing practical performance elements of their drama or theatrical studies

 However, as most make-up artists are self-employed, they normally bid for work on a project-by-project basis.
 Creating an online portfolio of your work is a good way of showcasing your work and social media and online booking systems are a helpful way to get and manage work.